 - It's an original article, not yet published nor under consideration for publication elsewhere (excluding abstracts or writings extracted from conferences or theses).
 Any modification should be communicated and justified in the "Comments to the Editor" section.

-- This article has been sanctioned by all authors and may be published as it has been submitted.
+- This article has been sanctioned by all authors (no more than five) and may be published as it has been submitted.